 - 1. Reporting forms will be readily available to all staff who may require them.
 Staff should not have to print forms off before being able to complete them. - 2.
 Reporting forms will be located together with the latest copies of Keeping Children Safe in Education, Confidential Reporting Policy and the schools' child protection and safeguarding policy, at various easily accessible points through the school. - 3.
-Annex's 6, 7 & 8 below provides specimen suggested forms, chronologies and skin/body maps for the recording of information. - 4.
+Annex's 6, 7 & 8 below provides specimen suggested forms, chronologies, and skin/body maps for the recording of information. - 4.
 Even where we have a computerised safeguarding system, we will still have paper reporting forms readily available to all staff, so they record concerns as soon as possible.
-(For example, where the computer system is 'down' or where the member of staff cannot gain access quickly to record the disclosure immediately.)
-These are stored in the PPA room in the Safeguarding and Child Protection file. - 5.
+(For example, where the computer system is 'down' or where the member of staff cannot gain access quickly to record the disclosure immediately.) - 5.
 All paper records will be retained as per the record keeping section below.
 Where an electronic system is in operation, paper records of any disclosures by a child or record made by a staff member relating to a disclosure will be uploaded and the original paper record also retained.